hapax/hapax.github.io/assets/benford.md

 #### A cheap proof of the usual central limit theorem

-The central limit theorem (CLT) states that, if I sum up a bunch of independent, identically distributed variables, the result tends to a normal distribution.
+The central limit theorem (CLT) states that, if I sum up a bunch of independent, identically distributed (iid) variables, the result tends to a normal distribution.
 More precisely, if $X$ has mean $\mu$ and variance $\sigma^2$, and
 $X_i \sim X$ for $i = 1, \ldots, n$, then